Discover these

 What’s in the area

 For something different, why not visit the famous Whitstable Oyster beds with a boat tour?
-Here, visitors can find out more about the production process of oysters from seed to plate, exploring the science behind sustainable oyster aquaculture before tucking into the delightful combination of freshly shucked oysters and a glass of Kent bubbly.
+Here, you’ll learn about the production process of oysters from seed to plate, exploring the science behind sustainable oyster aquaculture before tucking into the delightful combination of freshly shucked oysters and a glass of Kent sparkling wine.

 Some of the most beautiful coastal walks and bike rides can be found in and around Whitstable, with footpaths and cycle routes available all the way to Canterbury, Faversham and more.